 High-Yield Savings Accounts

-When it comes to low-risk options, a high yield-savings account is one of the best ways to invest money.
+When it comes to low-risk investment options, a high yield-savings account is one of the best ways to invest money.
 Although the potential for high earnings is typically lower than it is in the stock market, up to $250,000 of your money is insured by the FDIC per account – provided you deposit the money with an FDIC insured institution.

 While a savings account isn’t technically an investment, you the best high-yield savings accounts earn a modest rate without the risk of losing your money.
 It’s super easy to manage since there isn’t much to do after opening your account.